GAMA: High-Performance GEMM Acceleration on AMD Versal ML-Optimized AI Engines: Introduction

 \section{Introduction}

 AMD Versal is a heterogeneous architecture that integrates Adaptive Intelligent Engines (AIE), programmable logic (PL) and processing system (PS) which consists of CPUs.
 Such architectures can enable high performance for computationally intensive applications such as machine learning (ML), which are mainly dominated by General Matrix Multiplications (GEMM).
-While prior research has extensively explored the performance of GEMM on the first-generation AI Engine (AIE1 \cite{amd:2021:web:aie1_arch}), no existing work has investigated its performance on the second-generation AIE-ML Engine (AIE2 \cite{amd:2023:web:aie2_arch}).
+While prior research has extensively explored the performance of GEMM on the first-generation AI Engine (AIE) \cite{amd:2021:web:aie1_arch}, no existing work has investigated its performance on the second-generation AIE-ML Engine \cite{amd:2023:web:aie2_arch}.

-Compared to AIE1, the AIE2\footnote{In this paper, for ease of reading, we use the word AIE to refer to AIE2.} architecture has larger AIE memory, 2x throughput for int8 precision, and supports bfloat16 precision.
-Design frameworks from prior work such as \maxeva \cite{taka:2023:fpt:maxeva}, AMA \cite{deng:2024:fpl:ama}, CHARM \cite{zhuang:2023:fpga:charm} exploit the architecture of AIE1 achieving significant peak performance.
-These frameworks, however, have architectural dependencies that limit their performance gains to AIE1 and make them not directly adaptable to AIE2.
+Compared to AIE, the AIE-ML\footnote{In this paper, for ease of reading, we use the word AIE to refer to AIE-ML.} architecture has larger AIE memory, 2x throughput for int8 precision, and supports bfloat16 precision.
+Design frameworks from prior work such as \maxeva \cite{taka:2023:fpt:maxeva}, AMA \cite{deng:2024:fpl:ama}, CHARM \cite{zhuang:2023:fpga:charm} exploit the architecture of AIE achieving significant peak performance.
+These frameworks, however, have architectural dependencies that limit their performance gains to AIE and make them not directly adaptable to AIE-ML.

-To efficiently exploit the available enhanced compute throughput of the AIE2, it is crucial to first maximize the single AIE performance and then ensure scaling to maximize the AIE array utilization.
+To efficiently exploit the available enhanced compute throughput of the AIE-ML, it is crucial to first maximize the single AIE performance and then ensure scaling to maximize the AIE array utilization.
 At the single AIE level, maximizing performance requires running largest possible GEMM sizes, which in turn requires maximizing AIE memory utilization to fit those sizes.
 Naively maximizing AIE memory utilization often results in buffer allocation to the nearby AI engines, making it challenging to scale the design to the whole array.
 Restricting the buffers to a single AIE to facilitate scaling often results in stalls due to the compiler’s default buffer placement strategies.
 No prior work focuses on buffer placement since none of them tries to maximize AIE memory utilization.

 Another critical factor to maximize performance is to maximize the utilization of the AIE array.
 Due to limited PL-AIE interface resources and numerous ways of connecting the AIEs, scaling to the AIE array is non-trivial.
 For example, scaling a single AIE design to the complete array might not be feasible due to limited PLIO resources.
 Generally, the single AIE design is scaled up to a group of AIEs which we call a ``pack", and then that pack is replicated across the AIE array.
 Extensive design space exploration is required to find the optimal connectivity within a pack.
 Coupled with the large design space, automatic AIE kernel placement and buffer allocation at the full array level can result in compilation failures or lead to inefficient solutions with lower AIE array utilization.
 In particular, when scaling designs to the complete array, we observe compilation failures due to placement errors and routing congestion.
 In this paper, we propose \textbf{GAMA}, a framework to address these challenges by systemically analyzing them and identifying solutions at three levels.